merely-useful/py-rse/index.md

 What should we do if the analysis has several steps that we have to do in a particular order?

-If we try to keep track of this ourselves we will inevitably forget some crucial steps and it will be hard for other people to pick up our work.
+If we try to keep track of this ourselves, we will inevitably forget some crucial steps and it will be hard for other people to pick up our work.
 Instead,